welteki/docs.actuated.dev/docs/examples/openfaas-helm.md

 - [x] `x86_64`
 - [x] `arm64`

+!!! warning "Don't use a public repository"
+    Due to limitations in the design of GitHub's runner, we recommend using a private repository.
+Learn more in the [FAQ](/faq.md).

 ## Try out the action on your agent

 Create a new GitHub repository in your organisation.